RZA: Personal life

-RZA is vegan and has promoted the vegan lifestyle and compassion for animals on behalf of PETA.
+RZA is a vegan and has promoted the vegan lifestyle and compassion for animals on behalf of PETA.
 Until 1997, he was a pescetarian; "I tell you one thing I did use to like: the fish and chips," he stated.
 "But I stopped eating fish this year.
 One day I just felt the death in it."

 RZA is a resident of Millstone Township, New Jersey.

+RZA used to be a member of the Five-Percent Nation until late January 2024, when he, his son & Cappadonna took their Shahada in Masjid al-Haram in Mecca.